info-201a-sp20/final-project-taylorblackburn/README.md

   - The questions that can be answered with this dataset:

-      - Is there a correlation between a higher number of COVID-19 cases and low-income states?
+      - How does hospital capacity of each state affect the degree of social distancing measures?

       - In what ways has the virus disproportionately affected low-income citizens and communities of color?

-      - How does political ideology change response over time to social distancing measures?
+      - Does a higher number of COVID-19 cases actually predict the type of lockdown that  a state implements?

 #### Dataset 2: [Healthcare Facility Capacity Information by State](https://github.com/covidcaremap/covid19-healthsystemcapacity/blob/master/data/published/us_healthcare_capacity-state-CovidCareMap.csv)

-  - The data is sourced from CovidCareCap.com, comprised of a team of data scientists, engineers, designers, develops, communicators, and healthcare experts.
+  - The data is sourced from the University of Washington IMHE Forecast, Harvard Global Health Institute Data, US Census data, etc.

   - There are 52 rows and 23 columns.

   - The question that can be answered with this dataset:

-      - Is there a correlation between a higher number of COVID-19 cases and low-income states?
+      - How does hospital capacity of each state affect the degree of social distancing measures?

 #### Dataset 3: [Type of Lockdown by State](https://www.kaggle.com/lin0li/us-lockdown-dates-dataset)